glanceapp/glance/docs/configuration.md

 > [!WARNING]
 >
 > Reddit does not allow unauthorized API access from VPS IPs, if you're hosting Glance on a VPS you will get a 403 response.
-As a workaround you can route the traffic from Glance through a VPN.
+As a workaround you can route the traffic from Glance through a VPN or your own HTTP proxy using the `request-url-template` property.

 Example: